tjeerdosinga/odin-recipes/README.md

 * creating a new repository on Github and cloning to my local virtual machine
 * Created my first recipe link
+* Added two more recipes and published to Github
+* done for today